 Our commitment is more than just words

-The Partners commit to the following actions within the next two months to intensify diversity, equity, inclusion, and justice work:
+The Partners commit to the following actions to intensify diversity, equity, inclusion, and justice work in our Lancaster communities: